Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have analysed the project description and made the functional requirements list draft.
 I have also discussed about the project requirements with my team members.

 After analyzing the project description, I created a draft of the functional requirements list.
 I have done some research on the project requirements.

+I have gone through project description and analyzed the project requirements that we are going to add in our application.